 - 1/2 a red apple: Peel and grate the apple.
 Drain any juice.

 - Cream cheese: Use full fat block-style cream cheese.
-For creamy frosting, make sure to use room temperature cream cheese.
-Leave it at room temperature for an hour before making the frosting.
+Make sure to use room temperature cream cheese to avoid lumpy frosting.
+Leave the cream cheese out at room temperature for an hour before making the frosting.

 See recipe card for ingredient measurements and recipe instructions.